Skip to main content

 • Quality Assurance

-The Auditors and Accountants (Registration) Act No. 33 of 1972 and its amendments authorize the National Board of Accountants and Auditors (NBAA) to establish a quality assurance (QA) review system for all audits.
+The Accountants and Auditors (Registration) Act, Cap.
+286, as amended, authorizes the National Board of Accountants and Auditors (NBAA) to establish and operate a quality assurance (QA) review system for all mandatory audits in Tanzania.

 Current Status: Adopted